andrewsomething/python-django/README.rst

        scope: container
        optional: true

-With those hooks you will be able to get those relation variables:
+When you will add a relation between your charm and the python-django charm the hook you will be able to get those relation variables:

 * settings_dir_path
 * urls_dir_path
 * django_admin_cmd
 * install_root

-then be informed where to add new settings and urls files and how to run additionnal Django commands.
-When the hook will be finish, the Django charm will reload Gunicorn to catch the changes.
+now your charm will be informed about where it need to add new settings and urls files and how to run additionnal Django commands.
+The Django charm reload Gunicorn after the relation to catch the changes.

 Changelog
 ---------